maximelovino/YellowSpark/README.md

 .withColumn("cos_pickup_hour_week", cos((lit(2 * Math.PI) * $"pickup_week_hour") / pickupMaxHour))
 ```

 While we could one or the other to get a continuous signal, we need the combination of the two otherwise we have repetitions of the same values for two different hours if we take only one of the two.
+This encoding of cyclical feature was inspired by [this kaggle kernel](https://www.kaggle.com/avanwyk/encoding-cyclical-features-for-deep-learning)

 ![](assets/hour_week_sinus.png)